 Simply put, they don’t share the common ancestry root anymore.
-In the article, I am going to discuss some of those advanced ancient traditions that are no longer in practice or had lost their value in modern time.
+In the article, I am going to discuss some of these advanced ancient traditions that are either no longer in practice or already have lost their value in the modern time.

 I often curse myself for selecting geography as a major in college.
-It had ruined my three and a half years of precious life without giving any real-life benefits.
+It had ruined three and a half years of my life without giving any real-life benefits.
 What it has given me though is a useless degree to show off my social standard as a graduate.

 Now five years later in 2021, when I try to analyze my past decisions I find major flaws not only in my reasoning skills but in the present-day education system of India too.